Residents thankful for COVID-19 vaccine drive-thru clinic at pharmacy on Aiken's Southside

 Family Pharmacy, located at 110 Price Ave., vaccinated around 150 people throughout the day.
 Appointments started around 9 a.m. and went until 4:15 p.m.

-This is the third clinic that the pharmacy has done, said Stuart Johnson, the pharmacy's vice president of operations.
-Johnson expected traffic to be steady throughout the day and said Family Pharmacy will continue to hold these clinics, as long as the vaccine availability is there.
+This is the third clinic the pharmacy has held, said Stuart Johnson, the pharmacy's vice president of operations.
+Johnson expected traffic to be steady throughout the day and said Family Pharmacy will continue to hold these clinics as long as the vaccine availability is there.

 Claire Ramey got her first vaccine dose at the clinic and said she thinks it's very important to get the vaccine.